Konstantin-Dudersky/PCSN-doc/docs/docs/Basics/Functions of the blocks/Configurable response using the Feature/Configurable response using the Feature.rst

-   17 - Enabling bumpless switchover to automatic mode for valves, motors, and dosers 18 - Activating error state for external process control error CSF 18 - Disabling bumpless switchover to automatic mode for controllers 21 - Enable bumpless switchover to Automatic mode for operator only 21 - First-in detection response to deactivation
+   17 - Enabling bumpless switchover to automatic mode for valves, motors, and dosers 18 - Activating error state for external process control error CSF 18 - Disabling bumpless switchover to automatic mode for controllers 19 - Reset even with locked state
+   21 - Enable bumpless switchover to Automatic mode for operator only 21 - First-in detection response to deactivation
    23 - Evaluation of signal status
    24 - Enabling local operator authorization
+   25 - Suppression of all messages
    30 - Set reset depending on the operating mode or the LiOp parameter 31 - Activating recording of the first signal
+   31 - Activating reset of protection and error in manual mode